 "There are multiple ways to solve this problem" or

 When you detect all-or-nothing thinking you can say to yourself: "I observe that I'm having a thought saying X".

-This is called cognitive defusion which is a method to gain distance from yourself and the thought.
+This is called cognitive defusion or deliteralization which is a technique from Acceptance and Commitment Therapy (ACT) to gain distance from yourself and the thought.
 Simply observing your thoughts in this way can help you gain clarity about what's making you feel upset and help you see that the thought is making you focus on the negative side of things.

-A great way to cope with catastrophizing is to practice and develop a fundamental life skill: Acceptance.
-Uncertainties are a natural part of a wholehearted life and we can foster acceptance of uncertainty by facing challenges bravely when they arise.
+A great way to cope with catastrophizing is to practice the skill of acceptance, which is a core component of mindfulness-based cognitive behavioral therapy.
+Uncertainties are a natural part of a wholehearted life and we can foster acceptance and patience by facing challenges bravely when they arise.